Professor Mark Tewdwr-Jones

 Newcastle upon Tyne

-Professor Mark Tewdwr-Jones is Director of Newcastle City Futures and the fifth holder of Newcastle University's 1946 Established Chair of Town Planning and a member of the Global Urban Research Unit at the School of Architecture, Planning and Landscape and one of the UK's leading authorities on place and policy, urban planning, urban geography, land use, historic and contemporary urban change, and community participation in places.
-He tweets via @profmarktj.
+Professor Mark Tewdwr-Jones is Director of Newcastle City Futures and the fifth holder of Newcastle University's 1946 Established Chair of Town Planning and a member of the Global Urban Research Unit at the School of Architecture, Planning and Landscape and one of the leading authorities on urban planning, place and policy.
+Educated in planning, geography, politics and film history, Mark's research interests are in the fields of urban and spatial planning, land use, historic and contemporary urban change, and community participation in places.